 Ref Risk Description SR7 Local government reorganisation, devolution and Levelling Up - A reorganisation of local government could be prompted by a range of scenarios and circumstances, including the financial failure of an authority within Surrey or as part of the government's devolution and 'Levelling Up' agenda.
 The uncertainty surrounding, and subsequent results of, any local government reorganisation could adversely affect the Council and the delivery of services for residents.
 SR8 ICT network capacity and resilience - The Covid-19 pandemic has sparked a significant shift in the way that the Council works, with increasing demands placed on technology and the underlying supporting ICT infrastructure.
 As the reliance and demands placed upon technology continues to increase, there is a risk of significant disruption to service delivery in the event of network disruption and/or outage, particularly following a cyber-attack.
 It is therefore imperative that the Council continues to invest in robust systems, infrastructure, network security and disaster recovery capabilities to manage this risk and maintain the delivery of services.
 SR9 Fraud - Due to the wide range of activities undertaken by the Council, there is a risk of fraud being committed.
-The risk of the latter is exacerbated by the new areas of activity as part of the Council's ongoing response to the Covid-19 pandemic.
-SR10 Gatwick Airport - The COVID-19 pandemic will continue to negatively impact on Gatwick airport.
-The outbreak has seen a large reduction in air travel which can be expected to continue for the foreseeable future due to the negative economic outlook and ongoing global travel restrictions.
-As a key local employer the financial position of the airport will affect local employment, which may result in an increased number of residents seeking support from the Council.
-Moreover, despite the negative economic outlook, Gatwick Airport have indicated that they will continue to pursue their previously announced expansion plans.
-An intensification or expansion of Gatwick has attendant local environmental and infrastructural risks.
+The risk of the latter is exacerbated by the new areas of activity as part of the Council's response to the Covid-19 pandemic.
+SR10 Gatwick Airport - Despite the impact of the Covid-19 pandemic on international travel, Gatwick Airport is continuing to pursue its plans for expansion.
+Whilst the airport is a key local employer and its operations and supply chains have a significant bearing on the borough's economy, its expansion risks local environmental and infrastructural issues if not appropriately planned and managed.
 SR11 Planning system reform - The government is considering changes to the planning system in England.
-There is a risk that, if adopted in the form contained in the consultation White Paper, these changes could result in a loss of local democratic control over planning matters.Although the government have confirmed that they will not be increasing the threshold at which affordable housing is required from developments (which was included in a past consultation document), there is a risk that the other proposed changes, if adopted into national policy, could result in a reduction in the delivery of affordable housing in the borough.
-SR12 Climate change - It is widely recognised that the Earth's climate is changing, with this forecast to result in more extreme weather.
+There is a risk that, if adopted in the form contained in the consultation White Paper, these changes could result in a loss of local democratic control over planning matters.
+Although the government have confirmed that they will not be increasing the threshold at which affordable housing is required from developments (which was included in a past consultation documents), there is a risk that the other proposed changes, if adopted into national policy, could result in a reduction in the delivery of affordable housing in the borough.
+SR12 Climate change impact - It is widely recognised that the Earth's climate is changing, with this forecast to result in more extreme weather.
 This could have negative impacts, including on the built and natural environment, with vulnerable residents likely to be most severely impacted.
 In response, the Council may encounter difficulties in delivering services and may similarly have additional demands placed upon it, particularly as climate change adaptation and mitigation becomes increasingly necessary.

-Strategic Risks as per the Draft Strategic Risk Register due to be presented to Audit Committee in March 2022
+Strategic Risks as per the Q2 2022-23 Strategic Risk Register